 Because of the invasive and repetitive nature of glucose testing, and the difficulties associated with blood testing around the world, researchers are eagerly seeking non-invasive alternatives to standard amperometric detection tests.
 Researchers have investigated many alternatives including electrochemical testing and carbon nanotube-based methods.
 Recently, the focus has shifted to optical methods of detection using NIR absorbance and Raman spectroscopy.

 This optical diagnostic window allows doctors and researchers a view into the body.
-Dr. Frans Jobsis at Duke University demonstrated in his landmark 1977 study that oxygenated and deoxygenated tissues show distinct absorption properties in the NIR.
-Since then, NIR spectroscopy has been used in the study of metabolic diseases like diabetes, cancers, cardiovascular diseases, neurological disorders and many more conditions afflicting our societies.
+Dr Frans F. Jöbsis at Duke University demonstrated in his landmark 1977 study that oxygenated and deoxygenated tissues show distinct absorption properties in the NIR.
+Since then, NIR spectroscopy has been used in the study of metabolic diseases like diabetes, cancers, cardiovascular diseases, neurological disorders, and many other conditions afflicting our societies.

 NIR Raman Spectroscopy